unstable-studios/threedepth/README.md

 - **Tailwind CSS v4** for styling with dark mode support
 - **React Router** for navigation
 - **Vite** for fast builds and HMR
-- **Cloudflare Pages** for deployment
+- **Cloudflare Workers** for deployment

 ## Architecture

-### Theme System

-- `useDarkMode` hook manages theme state with localStorage persistence
-- Early inline script in `index.html` prevents flash of unstyled content
-- Custom event broadcasting syncs theme across components without context
-- Supports light, dark, and system preference modes

-### UI Components

-- Portal-based toolbar injection via `Toolbar` component
-- Floating glass-morphic header with backdrop blur

-### 3D Rendering

 - Modular model loaders for STL, GLTF, GLB, and OBJ formats
 - Auto-centering utility calculates bounding boxes and applies transforms
-- Camera controller exposes reset function for zoom-to-fit from orthogonal angle
+- Custom z-scale and z-masking for fine-tuning depth map

 ## Roadmap